Cybersecurity and Spiritual Safety

 Private and public religious behavior, kindness, and remaining true in the face of trials will help us live in the Lord’s kingdom with a valid passport.

-We can choose to wander into the danger of spiritual "dragons," or we can choose to hold onto the iron rod, keeping our covenants and character safe.
+We can choose to wander close to spiritual "dragons," or we can choose to hold to the iron rod, keeping our covenants and character safe.

 We obtain the guidance of the Holy Spirit by praying, learning the gospel, living righteously, and serving in the Church.